All Activities were completed through May and June, 2021

 Video credit: Chandler Ding of MYCR Studios (www.mycrstudio.com)

-Mr Deams – ongoing throughout May and June
+Tom Deams – Completed in May and June 2021

-A local street artist will create 50 pieces of artwork on plywood boards that will be placed around Moonah for people to discover and take home for free as their own artwork.
+Tom Deams, a local street artist created 30 pieces of artwork on plywood boards that were placed around Moonah for people to discover and take home for free as their own artwork.

 Kombi Krew – Complete

-The Silent DisGLOW Laneway Event will light up a laneway to create a vibrant, pop up laneway party to highlight and celebrate the 009 Lane Way activation project on Monday 7th June from 5pm.
-There will also be 2 incredible performances from the Chinese Cultural Society and the Peruvian Multicultural Brotherhood all organised by the Multicultural Council of Tasmania.
-This will be a great night out for the whole family.
-Rug up and support this amazing event.
-For further information go to the Kombi Krew’s Facebook event at https://fb.me/e/1uIlVVoHP.
+The Silent DisGLOW Laneway Event lit up a laneway to create a vibrant, pop up party.
+This event helped to launch and celebrate the 009 Lane Way activation project.
+It featured two incredible performances from the Chinese Cultural Society and the Peruvian Multicultural Brotherhood.
+The performances were organised by the Multicultural Council of Tasmania and the DisGLOW was hosted by Komi Krew.

 Troublesmiths – Complete

-Troublesmiths, a youth social enterprise full of talented Tasmanian makers, are conducting interactive making workshops at the To The North Market on 6th June 2021.
+Troublesmiths, a youth social enterprise full of talented Tasmanian makers, conducted an interactive making workshops at the To The North Market on 6th June 2021.

-Drop in making sessions will see passes by make a range of products with their own two hands, and then get to take a product home, all while supporting young locals who are breaking down barriers to employment.
+Drop in making sessions saw passes-by make a range of products themselves, and then get to take a product home, all while supporting young locals who are breaking down barriers to employment.

-Troublesmiths are also creating a collaborative job board, situated outside of the Moonah Post Office.
-This job board will showcase young job seekers and foster positive conversations around employment, skill development and work experience.
+Troublesmiths also created a collaborative job board, situated outside of the Moonah Post Office over the months of May and June.
+This job board showcased young job seekers from the Troublesmiths program and fostered positive conversations around employment, skills development and work experience.